 It must be conceded that we are in a peculiar condition in this nation today—in such a condition that, in my judgment, one of the greatest problems which have ever presented themselves to the minds of the people is confronting us.
 That problem is whether crime, and especially crime which destroys innocent human life, shall be triumphant; whether the man of blood, the man of vicious disposition, the man who destroys human life, shall be the despotic ruler, or whether the law of the land shall exert its peaceful sway, and by its protecting power secure all men in their lives under their own roof-tree or wherever they may be.
 It is a great problem.
 It is one which is exciting the interest of all good men in the land.
 We find the great educators of the people, the newspapers of the country, have discovered the evil and are agitating the method of finding a remedy.
 We find the matter discussed in the law journals of the nation, in the lectures of judges, in statements by professors of colleges, and we find it presented in the most forcible way from the pulpits of the land.

 What are the causes of this fearful condition?
 It cannot be because either in the states or nation we have a defective system of laws, because almost every violation of a human right which is serious in its nature is declared a crime and is punished by the laws of the states or the nation.
-In fact, it may be said that we have the most magnificent system of laws defining crimes.
+In fact, according to most criminal lawyers, it may be said that we have the most magnificent system of laws defining crimes.